lizmat/articles/allowing-for-fewer-dollars.md

 While doing a small visit to the corridors, she ran into *Nanunanu*, one of the IT elves.  *Nanunanu* was a bit worried, because they had not seen *Lizzybel* for a while.
 "Don't worry", said *Lizzybel*.
 "I'm just recharching my batteries a bit while doing some other stuff that has been neglected by me for a while.
 But I have been following developments from a distance, to stay at least a bit in the loop", *Lizzybel* said with a bit of a grin.
 "Ah, ok", said Nanunanu, "anything particular that caught your eye?".

-"Now that you mention it: it looks like quite a few of potential users of the [https://raku.org](Raku Programming Language) are put off by the use of sigils in variable declarations, specifically the `$`", said *Lizzybel* while taking out her phone and showing a [HackerNews comment](https://news.ycombinator.com/item?id=45856851) to *Nanunanu*.
+"Now that you mention it: it looks like quite a few of potential users of the [Raku Programming Language](https://raku.org) are put off by the use of sigils in variable declarations, specifically the `$`", said *Lizzybel* while taking out her phone and showing a [HackerNews comment](https://news.ycombinator.com/item?id=45856851) to *Nanunanu*.

 "What a silly reason to not want to look deeper into Raku".  *Nanunanu* agreed and went on their way because busy, busy, busy!